sjamayee/testnet/docs/dominant_assurance_contract.md

 3) Bob contributes $9000 and the bridge is built.
 Bob is $1000 richer.
 4) Bob contributes $9000 and the bridge is not built.
 Bob gets his money back plus interest, he is $1000 richer.
 5) Bob contributes $5000 and the bridge is built.
 Bob is $5000 richer.
 6) Bob contributes $5000 and the bridge is not built.
-Bob is $500 richer.
+Bob is $5000 poorer.

 Option 1 is the most profitable, but it is risky because option 2 might happen.
 If Bob donates $9000, then he knows he will get $1000 profit either way.
 His risk is completely gone.